cswartzvi/hamilton/docs/code-comparisons/kedro.rst

 Framework weight
 ----------------

-After imperative vs. declarative, the next largest difference is the type of user experience they provide. ``Kedro`` is a more opiniated and heavier framework; ``Hamilton`` is on the opposite end of the spectrum and tries to be the lightest library possible.
+After imperative vs. declarative, the next largest difference is the type of user experience they provide. ``Kedro`` is a more opiniated and heavier framework; ``Apache Hamilton`` is on the opposite end of the spectrum and tries to be the lightest library possible.
 This changes the learning curve, adoption, and how each tool will integrate with your stack.

 Kedro
 ~~~~~